gpc/gpc-utils/README.md

-A collection of util scripts.
+A collection of groovy scripts that automate/ease the management of the GPC GitHub account.

 ## Instructions